Luhansk Economic Union: History

-On 7 October 2014, the constituent assembly of the Luhansk Economic Union was held.
+The constituent assembly of the Luhansk Economic Union was held on 7 October 2014.
 LES was founded by the entrepreneurs of Lugansk, businessmen and representatives of the LPR industry became its members.
-The organization's plans include post-war economic restoration of the Luhansk People's Republic.
+The organization's plans include the post-war economic restoration of the Luhansk People's Republic.

 In the 2014 general elections, the movement was represented by the first three members of the electoral list - trade union leader Oleg Akimov, miner Yuriy Pakholyuk, farmer Yuriy Morozov, and chairman of the movement, director of the bread-processing enterprise Zinaida Nadion.

-The Luhansk Economic Union campaigned in the general elections with the motto "Wealth in every home."
-The goal of his economic program is "to create a strong economic model in the independent Luhansk People's Republic and revive its industrial, production and agricultural potential."
-The leader of the list of the social movement Oleg Akimov said: "Only a developed economy will allow the LPR to continue its development as a strong and independent state and to pursue an independent policy based on its national interests.".
+The Luhansk Economic Union campaigned in the general elections with the motto, "Wealth in every home."
+The goal of this economic program was stated as, "to create a strong economic model in the independent Luhansk People's Republic and revive its industrial, production and agricultural potential".
+The leader of the list of the social movement, Oleg Akimov said: "Only a developed economy will allow the LPR to continue its development as a strong and independent state and to pursue an independent policy based on its national interests."

-According to the results of the parliamentary elections, 15 members of the Luhansk Economic Union were elected - representatives of the industrial complex and business of the Luhansk region, who became deputies of the People's Council of the LPR.
+According to the results of the parliamentary elections, 15 members of the Luhansk Economic Union were elected deputies of the People's Council of the LPR.

 On 30 May 2015, the first public reception of the Luhansk Economic Union was opened in Lugansk in the Federation of Trade Unions of the LPR.

-Political program
+Political program and projects

 The political program of the public movement "Lugansk Economic Union" consists of several points: